jump-dev/KNITRO.jl/README.md

 **NB: The MathProgBase interface is bound to be deprecated.
 Please use MathOptInterface instead.**

 Low-level wrapper
 =================

+KNITRO.jl implements most of KNITRO's functionalities.
 If you aim at using part of KNITRO's API that are not implemented in the MathOptInterface/JuMP ecosystem, you can refer to the low level API which wraps directly KNITRO's C API (whose templates are specified in the file `knitro.h`).

-Julia versions of the examples of the Python's KNITRO wrapper are available in `examples/`.
+Extensive examples using the C wrapper can be found in `examples/`.